hadep275/DeployGitHubApps/README.md

 # Vite + React GitHub Pages Deployment Guide

 Welcome to the React GitHub Pages Deployment Guide!
-This comprehensive guide will walk you through the process of setting up, building, and deploying your React app on [GitHub Pages.](https://hadep275.github.io/DeployGitHubApps/){:target="_blank"}
+This comprehensive guide will walk you through the process of setting up, building, and deploying your React app on [GitHub Pages.](https://hadep275.github.io/DeployGitHubApps/)

+<a href="https://hadep275.github.io/DeployGitHubApps/" target="_blank">Github Pages</a>

 ![screencapture-localhost-5173-DeployGitHubApps-2023-11-29-21_55_42](https://github.com/hadep275/DeployGitHubApps/assets/65734173/a7b08808-39e0-42e3-a603-58e0ff924a42)